 [Yonezawa City, Yamagata Prefecture] Visit a hot spring connected to the Uesugi family of the Yonezawa Domain

-The Okitama region, which was ruled by the former Yonezawa clan, including Yonezawa City, is dotted with hot springs connected to the Uesugi family
+The Okitama region, which was formerly ruled by the Yonezawa Domain, including Yonezawa City, is dotted with hot springs associated with the Uesugi clan

-The Uesugi family was founded in Echigo (Niigata Prefecture) by Kenshin, the first generation, but after Kenshin's death, it was moved to Aizu by order of Toyotomi Hideyoshi during the Kagekatsu era, and then in the Edo period by Tokugawa Ieyasu.
-He was transferred to Yonezawa (so-called demoted).
-Furthermore, during the Aizu period, the amount was 1.2 million koku, but after becoming the Yonezawa domain, it was reduced to 300,000 koku.
+The Uesugi clan was founded by the founder Kenshin in Echigo (Niigata Prefecture), but after his death, during the reign of Kagekatsu, they were transferred to Aizu by order of Toyotomi Hideyoshi, and then in the Edo period, they were transferred (demoted) to Yonezawa by Tokugawa Ieyasu.
+Furthermore, during the Aizu period, their fief was 1.2 million koku, but after it became the Yonezawa domain, it was reduced to 300,000 koku

-Akayu Onsen “Uesugi no Oyu Gotenmori” open-air bath ©Tabi Tohoku
+Akayu Onsen "Uesugi no Onsen Gotenmori" open-air bath ©Tabi Tohoku

-The Uesugi family made good use of hot springs to run their domain.
+The Uesugi family made good use of hot springs in running their domain

-The first lord of the Yonezawa domain was Kagekatsu Uesugi, but at first the domain seemed to have difficulty running due to financial difficulties.
+The first lord of the Yonezawa domain was Uesugi Kagekatsu, but initially the domain struggled to run due to financial difficulties

-The fourth lord of the domain, Tsunakatsu, suddenly died at a young age without an heir, and the family was in danger of extinction, but they managed to continue.
-However, due to this, the management of the domain hit rock bottom for a while.
+The fourth lord, Tsunakatsu, died suddenly at a young age without an heir, and the family line was in danger of being cut off, but somehow it continued.
+However, due to this, the management of the domain hit rock bottom for a while

-Yozan Uesugi (Harunori), who became the 9th lord of the domain in 1767, succeeded in successfully implementing financial reforms through thorough frugality.
+Uesugi Yozan (Harunori), who became the ninth feudal lord in 1767, successfully carried out financial reforms through thorough frugality.

-Statue of Takayama Uesugi Collection: Tokyo National Museum
+Statue of Uesugi Yozan, owned by Tokyo National Museum

-During the Echigo period, the Uesugi family used hot springs such as Kaikake Onsen and Matsunoyama Onsen (both in Niigata Prefecture) as their "hidden hot springs," and during the Aizu period, they also maintained hot springs with some connection to Aizu Higashiyama Onsen.
-Apparently, they often used hot springs.
+During the Echigo period, the Uesugi family used Kaikake Onsen and Matsunoyama Onsen (both in Niigata Prefecture) as "hidden hot springs," and during the Aizu period, they had hot springs with various ties, such as Aizu Higashiyama Onsen, and it seems they often made use of hot springs

-After moving to Yonezawa, they built a palace (villa) at Akayu Onsen, which the feudal lord frequented, and set up a gun factory and tried to make salt using hot spring water (Onogawa Onsen).
-I always had my eye on hot springs.
+After moving to Yonezawa, the feudal lord built a palace (villa) at Akayu Onsen, where he frequently visited, and he also set up a gun factory and tried to make salt using the hot spring water (Onogawa Onsen), always keeping an eye on hot springs.

-Akayu Onsen developed as an official hot spring for the Yonezawa clan.
+Akayu Onsen, which developed as the official hot spring for the Yonezawa domain

-Akayu Onsen (Nanyo City) is a hot spring said to have been discovered in the late Heian period by Yoshitsuna, the younger brother of Minamoto no Yoshiie (Yohata Taro), who bathed soldiers injured in battle in the hot springs.
-The wound seems to have healed instantly.
+Akayu Onsen (Nanyo City) is a hot spring that was discovered in the late Heian period by Yoshitsuna, the younger brother of Minamoto no Yoshiie (also known as Hachiman Taro).
+It is said that when soldiers injured in battle were bathed in the hot springs, their wounds were instantly healed

-However, it is said that the hot water was stained deep red with blood, and that is when it came to be called ``red hot water''.
+However, the water turned deep red with blood, and it is said that this is why it came to be called "red water."

-During the Edo period, the Yonezawa clan's villa, Akayu Goten, was located here, and it flourished as an official entertainment area of the clan.
+During the Edo period, the Yonezawa domain's villa, Akayu Palace, was located here, and it flourished as an officially recognized entertainment venue for the domain

-There are 3 public baths.
-There is also a free footbath, and you can enjoy interacting with people in a different way than you would at a ryokan in the townscape typical of a hot spring town.
+There are three public baths, including a free foot bath, and in the townscape typical of a hot spring town, you can enjoy interacting with people in a way that is different from what you would experience at a ryokan

 Akayu Motoyu

-This is a public bath that was opened by combining the long-standing Oyu and Tamba-yu into one.
-It is adjacent to the Akayu Onsen Tourist Center ``Yunavi Karakorokan''.
+This public bath was opened by merging the long-standing Oyu and Tambayu baths.
+It is adjacent to the Akayu Onsen Tourist Center "Yu-Navi Karakoro-kan."

 Information